 And as your family earns more, your vouchers will be proportionately reduced.
 In any typical month, the maximum allowed voucher is $2,200.

-The amount of subsidy that the federal government will pay under the housing choice voucher program (Section 8) is predetermined by the “Fair Market Rent” (FMR)3 values for each county in the country.
+The amount of subsidy that the federal government will pay under the housing choice voucher program (Section 8) is predetermined by the “Fair Market Rent” (FMR) values for each county in the country.

-For example, the FMR for one-bedroom unit in Clarke County, VA is $1,328 while the same unit in Kane County, IL is appraised at $853.4
+Every year, HUD compiles a list of the Fair Market Rents for over 2,500 metropolitan and non-metropolitan counties.
+For example, the FMR for one-bedroom unit in Clarke County, VA is $1,400 while the same unit in Knox County, IL is appraised at $474.3

 How Do I Apply for Voucher?